Capo Plaza: 2021-2022: Plaza and Hustle Mixtape

-On 22 January 2021, he released his third studio album Plaza, which was preceded by the single "Allenamento #4", which reached number one on the FIMI Singles Chart.
-The album, composed of sixteen tracks, features collaborations with other artists, including Gunna, Sfera Ebbasta, Lil Tjay, A Boogie wit da Hoodie and Luciano.
-Production of the project was handled by Ava and Mojobeatz.
+On 22 January 2021, Capo Plaza released his second album Plaza, preceded by the release of the singles "Envidioso" with Morad and "Allenamento 4", which reached the top first-place position in the Top Singles chart.
+The album, consisting of sixteen tracks, features collaborations with other artists, including Gunna, Sfera Ebbasta, Lil Tjay, A Boogie wit da Hoodie and Luciano.
+The foundations of the project were entrusted to Ava and Mojobeatz.
+Capo Plaza also releases a deluxe edition of this album featuring Aya Nakamura and Tion Wayne.

-On 3 June 2022, the rapper released Hustle Mixtape, consisting of twelve songs, including the singles "Goyard" and "Capri Sun".
+On 3 June 2022, the rapper released the mixtape Hustle Mixtape, consisting of twelve tracks, including the singles "Goyard" and "Capri Sun".